 Acne occurs in many different forms.
-Common forms include:
+Common ones include:

-- Acne vulgaris, this is the most common form.
+- Acne vulgaris (the most frequent).
 Comedones, spots and pustules occur simultaneously and to varying degrees.

 - Acne comedonica is a form of mild acne in which inflammation and blackheads are not the major issue, but rather the comedones.

-- Acne conglobata, this form of acne is accompanied by very severe inflammations with giant and double comedones, nodules and cysts, usually followed by scarring.
-This acne occurs mainly in young men and can continue into their adult lives.
+- Acne conglobata, accompanied by very severe inflammations with giant and double comedones, nodules and cysts, usually creating acne scars.
+This occurs mainly in young men and can continue into their adult lives.

-- Acne excoriée, with this form, the acne gets worse because every pimple or comedo is scratched or squeezed out, resulting in scarring on the face or back.
+- Acne excoriée, which gets worse because every pimple or comedo is scratched or squeezed out, resulting in acne scars on the face or back.

-- Acne tarda is the same as acne vulgaris with the difference that the condition affects adults or that the acne vulgaris does not go away after puberty.
+- Acne tarda, which is acne vulgaris in adults or which does not go away after puberty.

-- Acne ectopia or hidradenitis supperativa, is a form where pimples in the groin or armpits are caused by an inflammation of the hair follicles (not of the sebaceous glands).
+- Acne ectopia or hidradenitis supperativa – a form where pimples in the groin or armpits are caused by an inflammation of the hair follicles as opposed to the sebaceous glands.

-- Acne fulminans is a rare severe and acute outbreak of acne and is accompanied by a general feeling of illness.
-We see heavily inflamed pustules that develop very quickly into open wounds and sores accompanied by fever, malaise, blood disorders and muscle and joint pains in the limbs.
+- Acne fulminans – a rare severe and acute outbreak of acne accompanied by a general feeling of illness.
+It includes inflamed pustules that develop very quickly into open wounds and sores accompanied by fever, malaise, blood disorders and muscle and joint pains in the limbs.

-Acne is usually found in the face, the so-called T-zone (forehead, around the nose and chin), but also on the back, chest, shoulders, neck and throat.
-Acne can manifest itself as follows:
+Acne is usually found in the face in what is known as the T-zone (the forehead, around the nose and the chin), but also on the back, chest, shoulders, neck and throat.
+It can manifest itself as follows:

 - Blackheads or comedones: open black comedones with a black clot of dried secretion in the pore or closed white comedones with a white dot.